EpiModel/EpiModel-Gallery/2018-09-SocialInformationDiffusion/README.md

 # Modeling Information Diffusion Process in a Social Network Using SI Model

-## Description
+### Description
 In this example we build an information diffusion model based on exsiting SI process in EpiModel to monitor dissemination of new ideas inside a social network.
-Instead of information diffusion (infection process) happening between any discordant nodes, we monitor two scenarios in which either it can only happen when suscpetible individuals have more than a minimum degree of partnerships with infectious people, or the probability of idea transmission is the logistic function of number of susceptible individuals'partnership with infectious individuals.
-New argument includes minimum degree of infection, log odds of probability with 1 degree increase of partnership, degree at 50% transmission probability.
+Instead of information diffusion (infection process) happening between any discordant nodes, we monitor two scenarios in which:

+(1) The transmission needs a threshold of degree of discordant edgelist: it can only happen when suscpetible individuals have more than minimum degree of partnerships with infectious individuals;

+(2) The probability of transmission is a function of degree of discordant partnerships.
+New argument includes minimum degree of discordant edgelist, log odds ratio of transmission with 1 degree increase of discordant partnership, baseline log odds when susceptible individuals have 0 discordant partners.
 No entirely new modules are needed, but infection process module is edited:

-## Modules
+### Modules

+**Scenario 1:**
 The **infection module** (function = `infect_mod`) includes the following changes from the base EpiModel infection module (`infection.net`):

 * Book-keeping the degree of discordant edges for susceptible nodes

 * The infection probability is only assigned to susceptible nodes with more than minimum degree of discordant edges, otherwise is 0

+**Scenario 2:**
 The **infection module** (function = `infect_newmod`) includes the following changes from the base EpiModel infection module (`infection.net`):

 * Book-keeping the degree of discordant edges for susceptible nodes